amarasalah/node_project/README.md

-Nodejs ecommerce project with sequalize and angular
+Nodejs Ecommerce project with Sequelize and Angular and Flutter